dancer2090/msa-components/README.md

 Use `develop` branch for the final test of your code.

 ### How to add features/fixes
-Create another branch from master. ( follow names featute/branchmane or fix/branchname) Create PR to the `develop` branch.
+1. Create another branch from master. ( follow names featute/branchmane or fix/branchname)
+2. Create PR to the `develop` branch.
 Assign someone to check it.
-After approvement code merges to `develop` branch and after the final test - to `master` branch.
+3. After approvement code merges to `develop` branch and after the final test - to `master` branch.

+### How to add new components
+1. Create new react component inside `src/lib` directory.
+Make sure that you include it to the `src/lib/index.js`
+2. Import you component to the `src/config.js` for the local development
+3. Add the new script to the `package.json` to run development mode for your component - `REACT_APP_COMPONENT=EXAMPLE react-scripts start`.
+Look at example component to see how it works.
+4. Add new script to the README.md file.